casper-devrel/docs-redux/cspr-docs/docs/concepts/accounts-and-keys.md

 The Casper blockchain uses an on-chain [account-based model](./design/casper-design.md#accounts-head), uniquely identified by an `AccountHash` derived from a specific `PublicKey`.
 The `AccountHash` is a 32-byte hash derived from any of the supported `PublicKey` variants below to standardize keys that can vary in length.

-By default, a transactional interaction with the blockchain takes the form of a `Transaction` cryptographically signed by the key-pair corresponding to the `PublicKey` used to create the account.
+By default, a transactional interaction with the blockchain takes the form of a `Deploy` cryptographically signed by the key-pair corresponding to the `PublicKey` used to create the account.

 The Casper platform supports two types of keys for creating accounts and signing transactions:
 - [Ed25519](#eddsa-keys) keys, which use the Edwards-curve Digital Signature Algorithm (EdDSA) and are 66 bytes long